Climate scenario data#

 … preprocess the data,

-… compare the CMIP6 models with our reanalysis data and adjust them for bias,
+… compare the CMIP6 models with our reanalysis data and adjust them for biases,

 … and visualize the data before and after bias adjustment.

-We start by importing and initializing the Google Earth Engine packages again.
+We start by reading the config and initializing the Google Earth Engine access again.

 Show code cell source